 Types of Climbing Shoes: Trad, Sport, Bouldering, Gym

 There are as many styles of climbing shoes as there are rocks, and for best performance, these two factors should be matched appropriately.
-Sport climbing, bouldering, trad climbing tend to be as similar as apples, oranges, and bananas—which is to say, rather dissimilar.
-A shoe designed for overhanging boulders would be painful and less-than-functional in a hand crack.
+Sport climbing, bouldering, and trad climbing tend to be as similar as apples, oranges, and bananas—which is to say, rather dissimilar.
+A shoe designed for overhanging boulders would be painful and less than functional in a hand crack.
 In the same vein, a stiff, flat shoe perfect for slab climbing would be clunky and useless when trying to toe hook on steep terrain.
 That said, whether you’re on a boulder, placing gear, or clipping bolts, the rock will dictate your style of shoe more than the discipline.
-Granite climbs differently than sandstone, which climbs differently than limestone, and quartzite, and basalt, and so on and so forth.
-Obviously, there’s no perfect categorization, and a good understanding of the terrain helps to round out these delineations.
+Granite climbs differently than sandstone, which climbs differently than limestone, quartzite, and basalt, and so on and so forth.

 Rock climbing shoes (lineup)

-Testing a range of climbing shoes in Joshua Tree
+Testing a range of climbing shoes in Joshua Tree | Credit: Switchback Travel

 Trad

-Trad climbing typically takes place on slabby to just-vertical terrain, and often involves a great deal of jamming in cracks.
+Trad climbing typically takes place on slabby to just-vertical terrain and often involves a great deal of jamming your feet in cracks.
 For this, flat climbing shoes—also thought of as all-around shoes or non-aggressive shoes—are the top-performing models.
-These shoes are often more comfortable than their more aggressive counterparts, but comfort need not compromise performance.
+These shoes are often more comfortable than their aggressive counterparts, but comfort need not compromise performance.
 Certain flat shoes offer the best performance for slabs, techy face climbing, and cracks (the La Sportiva TC Pro, for example).
 Look for very slight or no downturn at all, a stiff midsole, relaxed fit, minimal heel/toe rubber, solid ankle protection, and most often, laces.
 That said, the more technical and steep the trad route (think 5.12 finger cracks or thin 5.11 edging on Index granite), the more you might prefer a shoe with a moderate or aggressive downturn.
 For vertical faces and thin finger cracks, a model like the La Sportiva Katana Lace will perform far better than the clunky TC Pro.

 Rock climbing shoes (leading in the La Sportiva Katana)

-The La Sportiva Katana (older version pictured) is a great technical trad shoe | Fixed Line Media
+The La Sportiva Katana (older version pictured) is a great technical trad shoe | Credit: Fixed Line Media

 Sport